martinohanlon/exploring-space-with-minecraft/en/step_8.md

 --- challenge ---

-## Challenge: Explore the SpaceCRAFT commands
+## Challenge: explore the SpaceCRAFT commands

-The SpaceCRAFT playback program has 2 other commands.
+The SpaceCRAFT playback program has two other commands.

 - `speed`
 - `data`